guilherme-funchal/obsidian/documentos/simulado.md

 196) The multi-asset ledger enables Cardano to accommodate multiple token types, including native tokens, simultaneously with ADA.
 R. It allows the blockchain to support various tokens alongside ADA without additional layers

+197) Which design principle is a cornerstone of Cardano’s overall architecture?
+R. Peer-reviewed research and evidence-based development

+198) How can community governance structures influence project development within Cardano?
+R. By ensuring that community votes and feedback guide decision-making

+199) What does the term 'off-chain code' refer to in Cardano's smart contract ecosystem?
+R. Code that runs outside the blockchain

+200) Which feature of Cardano is most beneficial for healthcare data management?
+R. Decentralized storage with secure patient record keeping

+201) How does the concept of 'active slot coefficient' influence Ouroboros?
+R. It sets the probability of each slot being active

+202) In the context of Cardano's native tokens, what is burning?
+R. The process of removing tokens from circulation permanently

+203) What is the role of a stake pool in the Cardano ecosystem?
+R. To consolidate the stake of multiple users and produce blocks

+204) What does it mean to have a 'cold wallet' in the Cardano ecosystem?
+R. A wallet that stores private keys offline for enhanced security.

+205) What is the purpose of integrating metadata into Cardano’s transaction model?
+R. To attach additional information to transactions for increased context

+206) How do strategic partnerships influence Cardano's innovation roadmap?
+R. By providing diverse insights and resource sharing to accelerate progress

+207) What distinguishes a public blockchain from a private one?
+R. Public blockchains are open for anyone to join and validate transactions, while private blockchains are restricted to authorized participants

+208) Which tool is often used in conjunction with Plutus for testing smart contracts?
+R. Plutus Playground

+209) What does the term 'attack surface' refer to in blockchain systems?
+R. All potential points where unauthorized access could be gained

+210) How does Cardano ensure decentralization through its roadmap strategy?
+R. By initiating multiple community-driven phases

+211) Which aspect of smart contract development is emphasized by Cardano’s design philosophy?
+R. Formal methods and high assurance

+212) Why is formal verification important in the context of Plutus smart contracts?
+R. It mathematically proves the correctness of contracts

+213) What is a blockchain fork?
+R. A divergence in the blockchain creating two potential paths forward

+214) How can Cardano contribute to the automation of business processes?
+R. By enabling smart contracts that execute automatically when conditions are met

+215) What approach is taken to integrate new features in Cardano’s future updates?
+R. Incremental integration with thorough testing

+216) What is a primary outcome of Cardano's collaboration with research institutions?
+R. The development of scientifically validated protocols

+217) Why is regular wallet backup considered crucial for Cardano users?
+R. It allows recovery of the wallet’s private keys and funds in case of loss or damage.

+218) Which process involves reviewing blockchain smart contract code for vulnerabilities?
+R. Smart contract auditing

+219) How does multi-signature address security concerns in blockchain networks?
+R. By requiring multiple approvals for transactions

+220) How does the Computation Layer support smart contract operations on Cardano?
+R. By offering Turing-complete scripting languages in a dedicated environment

+221) What distinguishes Cardano's approach to smart contract safety?
+R. Using formally verified programming languages like Plutus

+222) What does the term 'multi-asset support' refer to in Cardano?
+R. The ability of the blockchain to handle multiple types of tokens alongside ADA

+223) How does Cardano ensure privacy in its transactions?
+R. By using a fully anonymous blockchain model.

+224) Which update phase is known for integrating advanced consensus protocols?
+R. Basho

+225) What aspect of interoperability improves the overall utility of blockchain assets?
+R. Tokenization of real-world assets

+226) Which design principle is essential for maintaining efficiency in interoperable networks?
+R. Modularity in system components

+227) How does Cardano ensure that the rules for a native token remain consistent over time?
+R. Through immutable policy scripts that govern token behavior

+228) Which language is targeted for end-users by Marlowe on Cardano?
+R. Domain-specific language for financial contracts

+229) Which method is often employed to verify the authenticity of messages between blockchains?
+R. Hash functions combined with digital signatures

+230) What is a delegated stake pool in the context of Cardano?
+R. A separate blockchain dedicated to smart contract execution.

+231) What role do policy IDs play in Cardano's native tokens system?
+R. They serve as unique identifiers that distinguish different native tokens

+232) Which method is most effective for fostering trust among Cardano community members?
+R. Regular and honest communication from foundation teams

+233) Why is transparency a critical component in community engagement?
+R. It builds trust and a sense of security among community members

+234) Which aspect of Cardano's developer ecosystem is strengthened by its external partnerships?
+R. Promoting diverse, open-source development and shared innovation

+235) What advantage does separating the settlement and computation layers provide to Cardano?
+R. It enhances both network security and the ability to scale components independently

+236) How does the eUTXO model affect transaction validation in Cardano?
+R. It allows simultaneous multi-state validations

+237) What is a node in the context of blockchain network architectures?
+R. An individual computer that participates in the network processing and validating transactions

+238) What role does educational content play in building a Cardano community?
+R. It empowers community members to understand and participate in the ecosystem

+239) How does a transaction become a permanent part of a blockchain?
+R. It is included in a block that is added to a chain and validated by consensus

+240) Which of the following is an effective measure to prevent replay attacks?
+R. Implementing unique session nonces

+241) How does Cardano benefit from partnering with other blockchain networks?
+R. By enabling cross-chain interoperability and expanding use cases

+242) Which advantage does Proof-of-Stake offer over Proof-of-Work as implemented in Cardano?
+R. Lower energy consumption

+243) What mechanism does Cardano utilize to randomize slot leader selection?
+R. Hash functions

+244) How does cross-chain liquidity enhance market conditions in decentralized finance?
+R. By enabling assets to flow freely across different blockchains

+245) In what way does Cardano enhance transparency in charitable donations?
+R. By using a public blockchain to track donations

+246) Formal verification is critical in Cardano’s development process as it mathematically ensures that the code performs as intended and reduces the likelihood of bugs.
+R. It minimizes errors by mathematically proving code correctness